bcfujiy/backup-wedding/content/page1.md

 ## Attire
 Cocktail

 ## More fun
+- Informal grill at the Villa: Friday, October 29th, 2021 at 5pm
-Pizza at the Villa: Sunday, October 31, 2021 at noon
+- Masquerade Pizza Party at the Villa: Sunday, October 31st, 2021 at noon (It's Halloween!
+Masquerade masks encouraged, but not required)